-38 Hemmera is a multi-discipline consulting company that provide professional expertise in environmental sciences, social sciences, and engineering.
+36 Hemmera is a multi-discipline consulting company that provide professional expertise in environmental sciences, social sciences, and engineering.

-- 1 The assessment was based on a combination of a desktop review of available information and 2 preliminary field reconnaissance (PFR) surveys.
-The assessment was completed to identify and - 3 describe the potential impacts to the biophysical environment from the Project and determine - 4 recommended impact mitigation.
-The assessment reviewed the areas of the three feasible - 5 alternatives while the PFR was completed for the preferred alternative.
-Detailed descriptions of - 6 Project related biophysical impacts and recommended mitigation can be found in Section 6.0 of - 7 the EOA filed as Appendix F.
+- describe the potential impacts to the biophysical environment from the Project and determine - 2 recommended impact mitigation.
+The assessment reviewed the areas of the three feasible - alternatives while the PFR was completed for the preferred alternative.
+Detailed descriptions of Project related biophysical impacts and recommended mitigation can be found in Section 6.0 of - 5 the EOA filed as Appendix F.

-8 Project impacts vary by location but potentially include disturbance to environmental features 9 such as terrestrial and aquatic resources, species at risk, and soils.
-In this section, FEI 10 describes its approach and plan with respect to the identification, management, and mitigation 11 of environmental impacts.
+Project impacts vary by location but potentially include disturbance to environmental features such as terrestrial and aquatic resources, species at risk, and soils.
+In this section, FEI describes its approach and plan with respect to the identification, management, and mitigation

+9 of environmental impacts.

-- 12 Based on this preliminary assessment, the overall environmental risk of the Project is low and - 13 any potential environmental impacts from the Project can be mitigated through the application of - 14 standard environmental best management practices and mitigation measures.
+10 Based on this preliminary assessment, the overall environmental risk of the Project is low and

+- 11 any potential environmental impacts from the Project can be mitigated through the application of - 12 standard environmental best management practices and mitigation measures.

-15 7.2.1 Environmental Overview Assessment
+13 7.2.1 Environmental Overview Assessment